variousauthors/the-valley/NEXTSTEPS.md

            in the top-left corner of the world you might see the boat render do we need like, "interior state"?
      - [x] collide with deep water and bridges, not shallow water

-     - [ ] refactor! re-organize the player-movement code, see note in ocean game state, near handlePlayerMovement [x] move the draw stuff to after handlePlayerMovement [ ] inline moveReplacementEffects into the relevant game states
+ - [x] dying ends the game
+ - [ ] running sends you back to the boat and heals you
  - [ ] fill up the encounter table
        - 64 bytes per monster sprite is 1kb per 16 monsters!
 Yikes!
          so maybe just 16 monsters in this game :D
        - have 16 monsters with progression like in valentino
- - [ ] dying restarts the game
- - [ ] running sends you back to the boat and heals you
  - [ ] swamp tiles damage you
  - [ ] use hblank stuff to draw UI on the top _and_ bottom of the screen during encounters